 We use a fork (or let’s be real, sometimes our fingers!) to dig directly into the pulled pork straight off the plate, no BBQ sauce required!
 But if you have leftovers, or want to toss it into meals throughout the week, here are a few ways to use it in different recipes.

 • Sandwiches or sliders – toss the pulled pork straight on a toasted bun or Hawaiian roll to make awesome sandwiches or sliders.
 Great for lunches or a party appetizer!
-You can drizzle some BBQ sauce on the sandwiches, add pickles or slaw, or just go all in with a piled-high pulled pork sandwich, no toppings required!
+You can drizzle some barbecue sauce on the sandwiches, add pickles or coleslaw, or just go all in with a piled-high pulled pork sandwich, no toppings required!

 • Pulled Pork Mac and Cheese – if you’ve ever been to the midwest or south, I guarantee that you’ve seen this on a menu!
 Whenever we have leftover pulled pork, I like to substitute the chicken for pulled pork in this BBQ Chicken Mac and Cheese recipe.